 For this reason, it is wise to build an emergency fund for when a financial crisis hits, like your washing machine breaking or your car needs an expensive repair job.
 In this instance, you will be able to use your emergency fund instead of going into debt.

 Don’t miss payments

-In some cases, individuals miss a credit card or even a car payment because they are trying to pay other debt first.
+In some cases, individuals miss a credit card or even a car payment because they are trying to pay other debts first.
 This is not a good idea as it will be costly in terms of penalty interest, as well as a bad credit rating.

 Selling your car.

 One of the main reasons people are turned down for home loans is their over-commitment to car debt.
 If you face legal action, or you might lose your home due to car repayments that you cannot afford, then it is best to sell your car.
 You must be proactive and not hold on to your car for too long.

 If the bank repossesses it, you will almost get nothing back.
 On the other hand, if you are proactive and sell your car privately, you may be able to repay a large amount of your debt and possibly reduce your payments.

 Your creditors may be understanding and agree to a payment plan if you tell them in advance that you are struggling to make payments.
 However, this strategy can backfire, and the bank may discuss a payment plan that you cannot afford, or even close all your available credit facilities.